 A few months ago, I was fortunate to talk to someone I never thought I would – Rainer Höss.
 On paper, we are polar opposites.
 Rainer, well, his grandfather was one of the men who kept me imprisoned in Auschwitz, one of the four camps I survived before being liberated from Dachau.
 Who killed.
 Who showed no mercy.
 No compassion.
 He killed thousands of people, including my family.

 But, not Rainer.
-This man is like me, although from a very different world.
-His background is one I would have feared in my childhood, when I was walking those death marches.
+Although from a very different world, his background is one I would have feared in my childhood, when I was walking those death marches.
 Today, that is not the case.